NEWZIK USER GUIDE

 – The left and right zones are used to turn your pages.
 Clicking in these zones will make you go to the previous or next page

-– The zone in the center is dedicated to make the menu bars appear
+– The zone in the center is dedicated to making the menu bars appear

 Bluetooth Foot Pedal Page Turn